zorael/dialect/README.md

 }
 ```

+## Available build configurations

+* `library` is the default and includes some code specifically useful for bot applications
+* `twitch` is `library` but with extra support added for Twitch servers
+* `agnostic` is `library` but with bot code omitted
+* `twitchagnostic` is `agnostic` but with Twitch support included

 ## How to use

 > This assumes you have a program set up to read from an IRC server.
 This is not a bot framework; for that you're better off with the full [kameloso](https://github.com/zorael/kameloso) and writing a plugin that suits your needs.

-* Instantiate an `IRCClient` and configure its members. (required for context when parsing)
+* Create an [`IRCClient`](http://dialect.dpldocs.info/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
-* Instantiate an `IRCServer` and configure its members. (it may work without but just give it at minimum a host address)
+* Create an [`IRCServer`](http://dialect.dpldocs.info/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)
-* Instantiate an `IRCParser` with your client and server via constructor.
+* Create an [`IRCParser`](http://dialect.dpldocs.info/dialect.parsing.IRCParser.html) with your client and server via constructor.
 Pass it by `ref` if passed around between functions.
-* Read a string from the server and parse it into an `IRCEvent` with `yourParser.toIRCEvent(string)`.
+* Read a string from the server and parse it into an [`IRCEvent`](http://dialect.dpldocs.info/dialect.defs.IRCEvent.html) with [`yourParser.toIRCEvent(string)`](http://dialect.dpldocs.info/dialect.parsing.toIRCEvent.html).

 ```d
 IRCClient client;